Holomorphic Cartan geometries and rational curves: Quotienting by the new structure group

-\begin{lemma} Under the hypotheses of the previous proposition, conditions (1), (2) and (3) of the definition of a Cartan connection (definition~\vref{def:CartanConnection}) are satisfied (with $H, \LieH$ replaced by $H', \LieH'$). \end{lemma} \begin{proof} Condition (2): the Cartan connection is a linear isomorphism on each tangent space.
-This is clear because the Cartan connection is unchanged from the original Cartan geometry $E \to M$.
-Condition (3): the $H'$-action is generated by the vector fields $\vec{A}$ for $A \in \LieH'$.
-This is true in the model, i.e., on $G$, and therefore on $E$ because the $H'$-action is identified with the $H'$-action on $H' \subset G$.
+\begin{proof} Condition (2): the Cartan connection is a linear isomorphism on each tangent space: the Cartan connection is unchanged from the original Cartan geometry \(E \to M\).
+Condition (3): the \(H'\)-action is generated by the vector fields \(\vec{A}\) for \(A \in \LieH'\).
+This is true in the model, i.e., on \(G\), and therefore on \(E\) because the \(H'\)-action is identified with the \(H'\)-action on \(H' \subset G\).
 We only have to check condition (1): that the Cartan connection transforms in the adjoint representation.

-The group $H'$ is generated by $H'_0$ and $H$.
-Under $H$-action, the Cartan connection transforms in the adjoint representation.
-So it suffices to check if under $H'_0$-action the Cartan connection transforms in the adjoint representation.
-By definition $H'_0$ is connected.
-Therefore it suffices to check whether under the Lie algebra action of the Lie algebra $\LieH'_0$ of $H'_0$, the Cartan connection transforms under the adjoint representation.
-In other words, for every vector $A \in \LieH'_0$, we need to check that
+The group \(H'\) is generated by \(H'_0\) and \(H\).
+Under \(H\)-action, the Cartan connection transforms in the adjoint representation.
+So it suffices to check if under \(H'_0\)-action the Cartan connection transforms in the adjoint representation.
+By definition \(H'_0\) is connected.
+Therefore it suffices to check whether under the Lie algebra action of the Lie algebra \(\LieH'_0\) of \(H'_0\), the Cartan connection transforms under the adjoint representation.
+In other words, for every vector \(A \in \LieH'_0\), we need to check that